ojullien/Apache2.4/README.md

 ### Features

-- _common.conf: contains common snippets.
+- _common.conf: contains many files with common snippets.
 - 000-default: contains the default virtualhost configuration.
 - static.tld: contains the name-based vhost configuration for a static website.
 - app.tld: contains the name-based vhost configuration for a PHP application.